-The best spots in Indiana for adventure addicts
+The best spots in Indiana for enjoying the great outdoors

 Let's be honest, how often do you hear about Indiana?
 This state is a bit forgotten yet incredibly beautiful, full of natural wonders and outdoor adventure opportunities.
 Indiana is the 19th state to be incorporated into the United States, and it's the 38th largest and the 17th most populous out of all states.
 If you are not from Indiana and you have never thought there is something interesting do there, then maybe it's the right time to explore.
 Here are some of the best spots for adventure addicts in the Hoosier State.